The call to get involved for 2022 is now closed.

 We offer microcredentials to Members who successfully take part in our professional development opportunities.

-- Blog Editors: Our #altc blog contains a wide range of posts and articles, including news, opinion pieces, project updates, case studies, book reviews, ‘a week in the life’ summaries of the work of people in the Learning Technology field.
-Our editorial team oversees the publication of articles being submitted and shapes the editorial direction of the blog.
+• Blog writers: Our #altc blog publishes a wide range of posts and articles, including news, opinion pieces, project updates, case studies, book reviews, ‘a week in the life’ summaries of the work of people in the Learning Technology field.
+We are always looking to hear from our Members.
+Read our guidance, find inspiration and submit a post.

-- Conference Committee Members: We are looking for Members of the OER23 Conference Committee.
-Organised by the Association for Learning Technology is the 14th annual conference for Open Education research, practice and policy.
-The OER Conference Committee plays a vital role and our volunteers contribute their time and expertise including undertaking peer review, chairing sessions and organising local and social activities during the conference.
+• Conference Committee Members: We are looking for Members to join the conference committees for both the 2024 Annual Conference and OER 2024.
+Conference Committees play a vital role in curating the content for our biggest events and our volunteers contribute their time and expertise including undertaking peer review, chairing sessions and organising local and social activities during the conference.

-- Awards Judging Panel Members: We are looking for Members to join our 2023 panel of judges to assist us with shortlisting and selecting finalists for the 2023 Awards.
+• Awards Judging Panel Members: We are looking for Members to join our 2024 panel of judges to assist us with shortlisting and selecting finalists for the 2024 Awards.
 We are looking for any Member of ALT with a keen interest to take part in this process.
-Judges will be required for a total of 5 hours for shortlisting and around 3 hours for interviews, between May - September 2023.
+Judges will be required for a total of up to 5 hours for independent and group shortlisting, between May - September 2024.

-- Opportunities to assess CMALT peer assessments are offered regularly to all accredited Members and are now openly available.
+• Opportunities to assess CMALT peer assessments are offered regularly to all existing Certified Members in good standing.

-To express an interest, please complete this form by Monday 10 October 2022.
-Call now closed.
+To express an interest, please complete this form by Thursday 21 September 2023.

 Get involved in ALT's governance